 Her last release and award-winning record SUNKEN CATHEDRAL (INNOVA) was released in multi-media formats as limited-edition LP kinetic art objects, original music videos featuring the kinetic sculptures of Korean artist U-ram Choe (bitforms gallery), and as a staged opera (PROTOTYPE Festival, HERE Arts, Beth Morrison Projects).

 Yoon is a Music/Sound fellow with the New York Foundation for the Arts, and New Jersey State Council for the Arts, a TED fellow, and a doctoral candidate in music composition and the interdisciplinary humanities at Princeton University.

 // RESEARCH FOCUS

-The purpose of my research is to trace the parallels between musical instruments, and architecture to examine how sound, space, and scale affect our interactions and engagement w/ one another— and how those dynamics can be harnessed and fostered to optimal exchange, harmony, and circulation.
+The purpose of my research is to trace the parallels between musical instruments, and architecture to examine how sound, space, and scale affect our interactions and engagement w/ one another— and how those dynamics can be harnessed and fostered to optimal exchange, harmony, and societal circulation.

 What excites me most about my research is: featuring an unusual spectrum of remarkable and wondrous studies — each one, a surreal feat of engineering and vision — to discuss a rare and form-breaking compendium of musical architectural instruments, in material, digital, and sculptural form.
-I’m excited to formulate an idea of what these extraordinary measures have created, as an emerging language, bridging together many disciplines + philosophies, and forms, across centuries, and technologies.
-To view what is achievable, when utilizing/exploiting scale, alterations of proportion, and entrainment (synchronicity, agency, and will).
+I’m excited to formulate an idea of what these extraordinary measures have created, as an emergent language, bridging together many disciplines, philosophies, and forms, across centuries, and technologies -- to view what is achievable, when utilizing/exploiting scale, alterations of proportion, and entrainment (synchronicity, agency, and will).

-My research is important because it demonstrates the liminality of both sound and space, and what it afford us (across borders, boundaries, genres, divisions, and through nonverbal means).
-How it connects diverse people together in nonverbal ways, and a sense of place, whether that is inward, or actual.
-And how these spaces serve in a non-denominational function, as a civic place of contemplation, and shared humanity, a perspective, and balm especially needed in a time of rising xenophobia.
+My research is important because it demonstrates the liminality of both sound and space, and what it affords us (across borders, boundaries, genres, divisions, and through nonverbal means)-- how it connects diverse people together in nonverbal ways, and a sense of place, whether that is inward, or actual.
+How these spaces serve in a non-denominational function, as a civic place of contemplation, and shared humanity, is a perspective, and balm especially needed in a time of rising xenophobia.
 The reminder of a common z-space, can be a powerful thing to pay attention to, in such times as today.

 Sunken Cathedral [Innova]